clari/scala-style-guide/README.md

 ### <a name='imports'>Imports</a>

 - __Avoid using wildcard imports__, unless you are importing more than 6 entities, or implicit methods.
 Wildcard imports make the code less robust to external changes.
+  * `import scala.collection.JavaConversions._` is acceptable to convert between Java & Scala collections
 - Always import packages using absolute paths (e.g. `scala.util.Random`) instead of relative ones (e.g. `util.Random`).
 - In addition, sort imports in the following order:
   * `java.*` and `javax.*`